 Whitman has exhibited internationally, most recently in The Art of Mapping at TAG Fine Arts in London.
 She has shown twice in solo exhibitions at the Christopher Henry Gallery in New York, in 2014 and 2011.
 Her other recent exhibitions include the Kemper Museum of Contemporary Art, SCOPE Miami, the Boston Center for the Arts, Whitespace (Atlanta), Pierogi Gallery, Wheaton College, the Boston Drawing Project, Clark University, the McMullen Museum of Art, the Southeastern Louisiana Contemporary Art Gallery, and Harvard College.

 Whitman’s work was featured in Katharine Harmon’s book The Map as Art, Princeton Architectural Press, 2009.
 In 2007 Whitman completed a commission for the City of Cambridge (Jill Brown-Rhone Park).
 Her public and private collections include the McMullen Museum of Art, the Boston Public Library, IBM, Simmons College, Bank of America, Boston University, the Federal Reserve, JPMorgan Chase, and Fidelity Investments.

 She graduated from the University of California at Berkeley and the School of the Museum of Fine Arts in Boston.
 Whitman is a recipient of the Clarissa Bartlett Traveling Scholarship awarded by the Trustees of the Museum of Fine Arts.
-She is a faculty member at the School of the Museum of Fine Arts.
+She is a faculty member at the School of the Museum of Fine Arts at Tufts University.